BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 This event has only one purpose: Change values that are stored in `variable` objective variables.
 The first argument is the ID of the `variable` objective.
 The second argument is the name of the variable to set.
 The third argument is the value to set.
-Both the name and value can use `%...%` variables.
+Both the name and value can use `%...%` placeholders.
 To delete a variable you can use `""`.
 To store more complex values you can use [quoting](../Quoting-&-YAML.md#quoting).
 Refer to the [`variable` objective](Objectives-List.md#variable-variable) documentation for more information about storing variables.
 This event will do nothing if the player does not already have a `variable` objective assigned to them.